 - Plan the project.
 Before deciding to replace the tub faucet, have a look at the entire project—it could well turn into something bigger than you expect.

-First, check to see what type of plumbing you are dealing with behind the tub.
+Check to see what type of plumbing you are dealing with behind the tub.
 Do you have polybutylene (PB) pipe or PEX tubing?
 Can you make adjustments to the pipes easily, or are they so rigid that you’ll have to make adjustments to the water supply lines?
 Most tub faucet water lines have swivel nuts that make for quick and easy connections.

-Second, how many holes are in the tub or wall and how many inches apart are they?
+How many holes are in the tub or wall and how many inches apart are they?
 If you are lucky, you can simply remove the water lines and reattach them to the new tub faucet, but in some cases, adjustments will have to be made.

 - Shut off the water and remove the old tub faucet.
 With the water off, you should be able to disconnect the water supply tubes behind the tub faucet.
 Typically, there are swivel nuts or connectors holding the supply tubes and shower riser onto the faucet body.
 Swivel nuts can usually be loosened by hand or by using pliers if they are too tight.
 With the water lines off, disconnect the mounting nuts that hold the tub faucet onto the wall or tub.
 Then, pull the tub faucet off and clean the wall surface behind it.